 Our research team began contracting with Connxus in 2019 to help innovate Connxus’s approach, improve their internal processes, and expand the utility and uses of the Connxus platform.
-The relationship between Dell Medical School and Connxus is strong and the success of the partnership since 2019 has led to the contract being extended into 2023.
-Below is a list of some of the accomplishments achieved by Dell Med in the Connxus research and development project:
+Below is a list of some of the accomplishments achieved by our research team and Connxus as part of this research and development project:

 - Partnered with a nationally-recognized vendor (Collective Medical) to implement emergency and inpatient alerts and notifications (i.e. ADT or “Admission, Discharge, Transfer” alerts)

 - Developed and piloted a proactive notification system for Central Health’s most high-risk patients using Connxus’s portal, whose success led to Central Health deciding to implement the notifications for all individuals enrolled in MAP (Medical Access Program)

 - Connected Connxus with academic researchers to generate revenue for Connxus and a greater knowledge base for how Connxus data can be used in academic projects, healthcare research and clinical delivery